jayphelps/core-decorators/README.md

 Creates a new debounced function which will be invoked after `wait` milliseconds since the time it was invoked.
 Default timeout is 300 ms.

 Optional boolean second argument allows to trigger function on the leading instead of the trailing edge of the wait interval.
-Implementation is insired by similar method from [UnderscoreJS](http://underscorejs.org/#debounce).
+Implementation is inspired by similar method from [UnderscoreJS](http://underscorejs.org/#debounce).

 ```js
 import { debounce } from 'core-decorators';